Jean-Christ1/Deep-Learning-with-Keras-and-Tensorflow/README.md

 ## A propos

-This repository contains all the documents and links of the **Fidle Training**.
+This repository contains all the documents and links of the **Fidle Training** .
+Fidle (for Formation Introduction au Deep Learning) is a 2-day training session

-The objectives of this training, co-organized by the Formation Permanente CNRS and the SARI and DEVLOG networks, are :
+co-organized by the Formation Permanente CNRS and the SARI and DEVLOG networks.

+The objectives of this training,, are :
  - Understanding the **bases of Deep Learning** neural networks
  - Develop a **first experience** through simple and representative examples
  - Understanding **Tensorflow/Keras** and **Jupyter lab** technologies